justincdotme/tweetme/readme.md

 ## Usage

- The class requires 2 parameters, $credentials and $tweetCount.
+ The TweetMe class requires 2 parameters, $credentials and $tweetCount.

  - $credentials should be an array containing your Twitter API keys.